Bookkeeping, Shares, Accounting- ABC of Startup Funding

 - Posting debit and credits in the particular ledgers

 - Generating and organizing all source documents such as invoices

 - Payroll accounting and upkeep may also be clubbed in with Bookkeeping

 An accounting ledger is an account that is used to store bookkeeping entries for balance-sheet and income-statement transactions.
 Accounting ledger journal entries can include accounts like cash, accounts receivable, investments, inventory, accrued expenses, and customer deposits.
 Accounting ledgers are upheld for balance sheet and income declaration transactions.
 Balance sheet ledgers include asset ledgers such as cash.
 On the other side, income statement ledgers include registers such as revenue and expenses.

 The accounting ledger – often called the general ledger – provides an integrated source to collect all account data rolled up from sub-ledgers, making it the backbone of any corporate financial system.

 The accounting ledger is commonly used to generate the financial statements, and the statement includes the income statement, cash flow statement, and balance sheet for the company.
 You can consider the accounting ledger as a collection of the accounts’ chart, which is where all accounting journal entries end up.

 What are Accounts Payable?

-When a company purchases any goods and services from a supplier on credit that needs to be paid back in a limited period, the accounting entry is known as Accounts Payable (AP).
+When a company purchases goods and services from a supplier on credit that needs to be paid back in a limited period, the accounting entry is Accounts Payable (AP).
 On a balance sheet, it appears under current liabilities.
 In a company, an AP department is accountable for making payments owed by the company to suppliers and other creditors.

-What Is the Role of Accounts Payable?
+What is the Role of Accounts Payable?